 4. CONCLUSION

 The study revealed that the the pumpkin fruits subjected to factor A that is 60 & 70 days after anthesis (DAA) and factor B that is post harvest ripening period (PHR) of 10, 20 & 30 days recorded highest fruit and seed quality parameters.
-Thus the harvesting period and post harvest ripening period can be combined in a benificial way to improve seed yield and quality in pumpkin.
+Thus, the harvesting period and post harvest ripening period can be combined in a beneficial way to improve seed yield and quality in pumpkin.

 disclaimer (artificial intelligence)